 * This article is a featured interview on The Dressage Radio Show!
 Click here if you want to listen to my commentary about many of the points made in the article below.*

 At some point, things begin to change.
-Somehow, without you necessarily knowing about it, the lessons the horses have taught you start materializing in your daily activities, even when the circumstances have nothing at all to do with horses.
+Somehow, without you necessarily knowing about it, the seemingly sport specific skills the horses have taught you take on more meaning.
+"Horsey" skills become relevant in your daily activities, even when the circumstances have nothing at all to do with horses.